jemalbrins/docs/maps.rst

 .. image:: http://maps4.tribapps.com/chicago-print/11/524/761.png

 In this example, we'll use a generic tileset from `OpenStreetMap <http://www.openstreetmap.org/>`_;
-the NewsApps team has a custom tileset for Chicago, about which you can learn more in the next section, `Using Chicago's tileset <#using-the-chicago-tileset>`_.
+the News Apps team has a custom tileset for Chicago, about which you can learn more in the next section, `Using Chicago's tileset <#using-the-chicago-tileset>`_.
 The principles of adding tilesets to Leaflet are the same, no matter what tileset you're using; the only thing that really changes is the URL you pass Leaflet.